 An experienced teacher and trainer, Jayne has coached the trombones of the National Children's Brass Band and the National Youth Brass Band of Wales.

-When not playing the trombone Jayne is an accomplished brass band conductor and is Musical Director of East London Brass.
+When not playing the trombone Jayne is a busy brass band conductor, trainer and adjudicator.
+She is Musical Director of East London Brass.